ScorchedPsyche/craftera_suite/README.md

 Plugin names are a work-in-progress and might change in the future.

 ### Achievements
-Custom achievements such as server-first accomplishments.
+Achievements such as server-first and custom ones.

- - [ ] Vanilla player personal achievement accounting (0/80 done);
+ - [ ] Vanilla player personal achievement accounting (0/80 advancements done);
  - [ ] Vanilla server-first achievement accounting;
  - [ ] Seasons module support: achievements resets on new Season and old ones are archived.